stat545ubc-2024/assignment-b3-low-hands/README.md

 #### Assignment B4

 Because the functionality that needs to be implemented has changed and I need to streamline the number of variables, I've reprocessed the dataset.
-Now there are only 10 variables left (375516 rows and 28.4MB).
+There are only 10 variables left after I did so (375516 rows and 28.4MB).
+When I tried to deploy it on the website, it was still too large to show some of my app's contents online. **So finally I used `sample_n()` to select 30,000 rows of the dataset randomly.**

 ## Description